Best Metal Guitars Under $500

 Plus, the EC-256 looks amazing!
 In addition to the classy black finish (which is, of course, the preferred option for metal) it comes in sharp yellows and greens and a cool dark-brown sunburst.

 Hear the ESP LTD EC-256!

-The Ibanez RG Series and S Series are some of the most amazing metal guitars out there.
+The Ibanez RG Series are some of the most amazing metal guitars out there.
 They range in skill level from guitars intended for beginners, to instruments more suited for professionals.
-There are several models in the $500 range, and they are outstanding metal guitars for intermediate players.
-It’s hard to pick one Ibanez guitars as best under $500, but here are a couple to start with:
+There are several models in this price range, and they are outstanding guitars for intermediate players.
+But if I am going to pick the best ibanez guitar for under $500 it will be the RG450.

 Pickups: Ibanez Quantum

 Bridge: Edge II tremolo

 The Ibanez RG Series is legendary in the metal world.
 With afast Wizard III neck, hot pickups and the Ibanez Edge II tremolo the RG450 still manages to come in at an affordable price.

 Ibanez is known for making great metal guitars, thanks to key components such as thin, super-fast necks and outstanding in-house hardware such as the Edge tremolo system..
 For decades the RG has gotten the job done in everything from glam metal and thrash to death metal, power metal and progressive metal.

 I have also found that they offer excellent value, and even in the intermediate price ranges you can expect excellent quality and sound.
 This is why Ibanez is the first choice of many guitars players who play heavy metal music.

 Note that there are different models of the RG450 available with slightly different woods and aesthetics.